eformsignen/eformsignen.github.io/help/chapter5.rst

 **④ Allow Empty Value**

-Checking the **Allow Empty Value** option allows you to clear the number displayed on the numeric component.
-After entering a number in a numeric component, you can change the number again, but cannot clear the number.
+Checking the **Allow Empty Value** option allows you to clear the number displayed on the numeric stepper component.
+After entering a number in a numeric stepper component, you can change the number again, but cannot clear the number.
 However, by checking this option, you can clear the number displayed on the component as described below.